How to write a query letter: 12 essential steps.

 - apologize for taking the agent’s time

-- disparage other books—the agent reading your query may have represented one of them!
+- disparage other authors—the agent reading your query may have represented one of them!

 - misrepresent anything about yourself or your book